pihh/codility-javascript-training/README.md

 # Codility lessons solved with documented strategy
-100% scored javascript solution for all the codility lesson's exercises with a detailed description of the algorithm and strategy used.
+100% scored ( or at least the best I could ) javascript solution for all the codility lesson's exercises with a detailed description of the algorithm and strategy used.

 [TOC]